MathBoud/DLM.ReferencePoint/README.md

 - seHalibut.csv : Standard error of the Mean biomass and the mean number per tow of Atlantic halibut in the DFO summer survey from 1990 to 2019 and the sentinel mobile gear survey from 1985 to 2019.
 - turbot.landings.index.csv : Commercial landings from 1970 to 2019 and Spawning stock biomass of turbot estimated from DFO summer survey from 1990 to 2019.

-## R code example
+## R code example and method description
-Each R code that describes the application of the different data-limited methods are available in the R folder.
+Each R code that show the application of the different data-limited methods are available in the R folder.
+In this folder, there is also a descriptive file that list data requirement, indicators and reference points obtained, assumptions, limitations and biais for each method.
 It is important to note that the majority of those examples use and are based on previous works done by expert in stock assessment sciences.

 ### Bmsy and Fmsy proxy
 Bmsy proxy: Uses the average of the values in the biomass indices (relative or absolute) during a reference period where fishing has not caused a negative effect on a stock